 SAT Test Dates 2020-2021 (US)

-Also, the College Board has added a September test date in 2020 to account for earlier test cancellations due to COVID-19.
+The College Board has added a September test date in 2020 to account for earlier test cancellations due to COVID-19.
 As of right now, the College Board has not announced plans to make the September SAT date a regular occurrence.
 For more information about the new September 2020 test date, click here.

 Note that the May 2nd, 2020 SAT exam and the June 6, 2020 exam have been cancelled due to the COVID-19 outbreak.
 You can find more about COVID-19's effects on SAT tests here.